-Marking: 1 mark for each correct answer, no penalty for spelling, grammar or punctuation, Accept any other answer equivalent in meaning to the answers given below.
+Marking: 1 mark for each correct answer, no penalty for spelling, grammar or punctuation.
+Accept any other answer equivalent in meaning to the answers given below.

-- (a) becuase the children ape hair, clothes and make up of celebrities twice their age while still throwing tantrums worthy of a two year old. - (b) of raising their children. - (c) now the time has come for Gen X to start parenting the other way round. - (d) by starting parenting from the print of view of the teens - (e) for experiencing some of the greatest joys of life. - (f) because proper communication is the key to bringing each other closer and to make each other comfortable. - (g) is that of a coach, a mentor and a friend. - (h) to see things from their point of view.
+- (a) because the children ape hair, clothes and make up of celebrities twice their age while still throwing tantrums worthy of a two year old / of generation gap/ teens do not listen to parents - (b) of raising their children. - (c) now the time has come for Gen X to start parenting the other way round. - (d) starting parenting from the point of view of the teens - (e) experiencing some of the greatest joys of life. - (f) proper communication is the key to bringing each other closer and to make each other comfortable. - (g) that of a coach, a mentor and a friend. - (h) to see things from their point of view to come closer.